Clerodendron is a shrub with abundant foliage and flowers.

 Smart tip about Clerodendrum

-Outdoors, mulching is recommended, both in summer to keep moisture in, as in winter to protect the roots from the cold.
+Outdoors, mulching is recommended, both in summer to keep moisture in, and in winter to protect the roots from the cold.

 Read also on the topic of shrubs